ferranfg/mpl-publisher/readme.txt

 == Changelog ==

-= 2.7.1 =
+= 2.8.0 =
-- Allow PDF output to include embedded images
-- Fix PDF apostrophes and accents encoding errors
+- Tested compatibility with WordPress 6.3
+- Increased min PHP version to 7.4
+- Replaced with custom template engine instead of illuminate/view

 = 2.7.0 =
 - Added Flipbook as new output format